Parents Guide to the Early Years.

 Ensuring my child’s safety

 Much thought has been given to making sure that your child is as safe as possible.
 Within the EYFS there is a set of welfare standards that everyone must follow.
-These include the numbers of staff required in a nursery, how many children a childminder can look after, and things like administering medicines and carrying out risk assessments.
+These include staff ratios required in a nursery, hand things like administering medicines and carrying out risk assessments.

-You can find out about the quality of your child’s nursery and other early years providers in relation to the EYFS Framework by checking what the Government’s official inspection body for early years, Ofsted,has to say about it.
+You can find out about the quality of our preschool by checking what the Government’s official inspection body for early years, Ofsted,has to say about it.
 You can find this information at www.ofsted.gov.uk/inspection-reports/find-inspection-report.

 How my child will be learning